 To view parish information about the community, heritage and conservation areas please select the parish in the parish profiles web page.

-On the 6th of August 2015, Hart District Council approved the designation of the whole parish of Dogmersfield as a Neighbourhood Area, in accordance with the Neighbourhood Planning (General)Regulations 2012.
+On 6 August 2015, Hart District Council approved the designation of the whole parish of Dogmersfield as a Neighbourhood Area, in accordance with the Neighbourhood Planning (General)Regulations 2012.

 Details of the Neighbourhood Area can be viewed below: